VorobevSA/bftscout/README.md

 - To determine the round that finalized into a block, the system marks the maximum observed round for that height as succeeded.
 If `NewRound` events were not received (e.g., after restart), a synthetic record is created for round `0` with the block's proposer.
 - Proposer addresses are extracted from `NewRound` events, which reliably include the proposer information.

+### Acknowledgements

+This project was inspired by the amazing work of:

+- [QuokkaStake](https://github.com/QuokkaStake) and [tmtop](https://github.com/QuokkaStake/tmtop), a legendary terminal dashboard for Tendermint chains that we happily used until we outgrew its scope.
+- [Northa](https://github.com/Northa) and the original [consensus](https://github.com/Northa/consensus) CLI, which provided a concise snapshot of CometBFT consensus for a long time.

+Their tools set a high bar for operator-focused UX and directly influenced BFTScout’s design—thank you!

 ### License
 See [LICENSE](LICENSE) file for details.